I hear this America in Her silence.

 today we mourn. tomorrow we fight.

-Emily Hillebrand is a junior at Emerson College, majoring in Writing, Literature and Publishing.
-She has been published by two of the college’s literary magazines, Golden Walkman Magazine, and will be published in an upcoming issue of The Oakland Arts Review.
-She is a poetry editor for the online literary magazine Persephone’s Daughters.
+Emily Hillebrand is a junior majoring in Writing, Literature and Publishing at Emerson College.
+She has been published in two of the college's literary magazines, as well as in Golden Walkman Magazine, and is a poetry editor for Persephone’s Daughters.